 Ladd majored in community and public health at the University of Arizona where she played for the Wildcats.
 She holds the record for the most blocks (124) and best blocking average (1.09) by a freshman.

 Also Read: Bill Walton Wiki: Basketball, Boston, Net Worth, Family, and a Love for the Grateful Dead

-They Met in College
+Ladd and Walton Met in College

 Walton played varsity basketball at the University of Arizona where he majored in family studies and human development.
-There, he met a beautiful varsity volleyball player who majored in community and public health and was planning to attend nursing school.
+There, he met a striking varsity volleyball player who majored in community and public health and was planning to attend nursing school.

-“He put a jewelry box inside of a really big box, and I assumed he’d gotten me the earrings I’d asked for,” said Bre in their wedding feature in Brides.
+“He put a jewelry box inside of a really big box, and I assumed he’d gotten me the earrings I’d asked for,” Bre said in their wedding feature for Brides.
 “I opened the box and saw my ring, and was so genuinely shocked, even after all that time.”

 They Married in Aspen